 The Texas Centennial 1836 - 1936 badged Featherweight is probably the rarest of the rare... the most scarce Featherweight to find because of the short time period for which they were available - just over 5 months.
-Moreover, this particular "Texas" Featherweight badge is the only one officially recognized by Featherweight historians.
+Moreover, this particular badge is the only "Texas" Featherweight badge officially recognized and documented by Featherweight historians to date.

 *Texas Centennial Featherweight photographed above is now owned by a very lovely and highly acclaimed quilter, but most of all, the new owner is a Texan through and through!